Marion Bartoli: 2010: Without a final

 Bartoli started her year as the 11th seed at the Australian Open.
 She defeated Rossana de los Ríos in the first round and Sandra Záhlavová in the second.
 In the third round she lost to unseeded and eventual semifinalist Zheng Jie.
 At the Miami Open, Bartoli defeated Magdaléna Rybáriková, Gisela Dulko, top seed and world No. 4, Svetlana Kuznetsova, and Yanina Wickmayer to reach the semifinals, where she lost to world No. 5, Venus Williams.

-In the French Open Bartoli was the 12th seed and French No. 1.
-She beat Maria Elena Camerin in the first round and compatriot and wildcard Olivia Sanchez in the second, but was defeated by Shahar Pe'er in the third round.
-Bartoli was seeded eighth at the Eastbourne International.
-She defeated Vera Dushevina, Ágnes Szávay and María José Martínez Sánchez to reach the semifinals for the fourth consecutive year.
-In the semifinal she lost to Victoria Azarenka.
-Bartoli was seeded 11th at Wimbledon.
-She defeated Julia Görges in the first round, then moved straight into the third round after Petra Martić withdrew from the tournament with suspected injury.
-In the third round she defeated qualifier Gréta Arn, before falling in the fourth round to eventual semifinalist Tsvetana Pironkova.
+In the French Open, Bartoli, as the 12th seed and French No. 1, beat Maria Elena Camerin in the first round and wildcard Olivia Sanchez in the second, but was defeated by Shahar Pe'er in the third round.
+Seeded eighth at the Eastbourne International, she defeated Vera Dushevina, Ágnes Szávay and María José Martínez Sánchez to reach the semifinals for the fourth consecutive year before she lost to Victoria Azarenka.
+Bartoli was seeded 11th at Wimbledon and defeated Julia Görges in the first round; she then moved straight into the third round, after Petra Martić withdrew from the tournament with suspected injury.
+In the third round, she defeated qualifier Gréta Arn, before falling in the fourth round to eventual semifinalist Tsvetana Pironkova.

 At the Stanford Classic in California, where she was defending her title, she defeated Ashley Harkleroad and Ana Ivanovic to reach the quarterfinals, where she lost to Victoria Azarenka.
 Bartoli also reached the quarterfinals at the Cincinnati Open, after defeating Anabel Medina Garrigues, Alona Bondarenko and world No. 3, Caroline Wozniacki.
 In the quarterfinals, she was defeated by tenth seed Maria Sharapova.
 Bartoli managed a further quarterfinal appearance at the Rogers Cup in Montreal, where she was seeded 17th.
 In the quarterfinals, she was defeated for the third time this year by tenth seed Victoria Azarenka.
 At her final tournament before the US Open, the Pilot Pen Tennis tournament in New Haven, Bartoli was seeded sixth and defeated Alona Bondarenko and Anastasia Rodionova to reach the quarterfinals, where she lost to fourth seed Elena Dementieva.

 At the US Open, Bartoli was seeded 13th and defeated Edina Gallovits in the first round.
 In the second round, she was upset by world No. 157, Virginie Razzano.
 At the Osaka Open in Japan, Bartoli was seeded second behind Samantha Stosur.
 She reached the semifinals by defeating Julie Coin, Stefanie Vögele and Jill Craybas, then lost in the semifinal to Tamarine Tanasugarn.
 Bartoli ended the year at world No. 16 with a total record of 34–21 and a record of 2–4 against top-10 players.